CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

  -->
 Baics, Gergely, and Leah Meisterlin.
 “Zoning Before Zoning: Land Use and Density in Mid-Nineteenth-Century New York City.”
 2016.

+*Additional text to be assigned based on course composition*

 ### Week 5 | Making Data from Satellites / Spatial Analysis

 #### Assignment 4 due – Selective Digitization